Aaron Judge Odds to Win Home Run Crown

 Aaron Judge is well on his way to being crowned king of the home run this year.
-He leads the league in home runs and doesn’t seem to be taking his foot off the gas as we near the midway point of the season.
+He leads the league in home runs and doesn’t seem to be taking his foot off the gas as we reach the All-Star break.
 We’ve got all the MLB Home Run odds from New York sports betting apps and how Judge stacks up against the competition.

-Judge entered June swinging, hitting four home runs in the first week, but he’s nothing if not consistent with 12 homers during May and 10 so far in June.
+July has been a slow month for Judge with four home runs in 14 appearances, but he built his league-leading total of 33 with consistency throughout the first few months of the season.
+He hit 12 homers during May and 11 in June.
 His longest streaks without a home run were seven games (April 14-21) and six games (June 16-21).

 Get up to $1,050 free with DraftKings NY Promo Code for Yankees betting

-He’s hit two homers in a single game six times this season, against the Cleveland Guardians, Kansas City Royals, Baltimore Orioles (twice!), Chicago Cubs, and Tampa Bay Rays.
+He’s hit two homers in a single game seven times this season, against the Cleveland Guardians, Kansas City Royals, Baltimore Orioles (twice!), Chicago Cubs, and Tampa Bay Rays.
+His latest two-homer game was in the July 16 win over the Red Sox.

 If Judge can stay healthy for the rest of the season, the odds are good he’ll take the home run crown.